shreevathsa-ks/LIC-LAB/LIC-EXP_2.3.md

 **Circuit Description**

 The circuit consists of a PMOS transistor (M<sub>2</sub>) acting as an active load, a common-source NMOS transistor (M<sub>1</sub>), and a diode-connected NMOS transistor (M<sub>3</sub>) used for biasing.
 The diode-connected configuration ensures stable biasing current while maintaining all transistors in the saturation region.

-(Insert circuit schematic here)

 ---